JerinSirijaDev/save-steve-hangman-java/README.md

 # save-steve-hangman-java
 "This is Steve.
 He was kidnapped.
 The kidnapper is playing a deadly game.
 Guess the word or Steve gets hanged."
+ Steve is a sarcastic, mean person, so if you take too long to input something or make a wrong guess, he will call you out.

 Small Java Swing hangman game where the player must guess a hidden word to "save Steve".
 Includes simple UI, sound effects, background music, and a local leaderboard stored in `scores.txt`.